Xicomecoatl: The Tizapancinca problem

 According to Bernal Díaz del Castillo and various historians, once they were close to the entrance of the city, a group of eight people came out crying and begging for mercy, asking "Why do you want to kill us?
 We haven't done anything wrong."
 They then clarified the situation, explaining that it was possible that Xicomecoatl had sent the Spaniards to the town because of conflicts they had had with Cempoala a long time ago over territorial disputes or other kinds of issues.
 Upon hearing this, Cortés ordered his men to stop the advance of the Totonac soldiers that were sent with them, but once they found them, they were already sacking the town.
 This severely angered Cortés, who called upon the captains of the Totonacs that were sent, and ordered them to return all of the stolen goods they got from the sacking, threatening them saying he would kill them all because of their acts if they did not obey.
 The captains asked for forgiveness, and returned all of the stolen objects they got.
 Cortés then apologized to the people of Tizapancinca for the trouble, asked them to never sin, and went back to Cempoala.
 They arrived at the city the next day, where several huts were made, and Xicomecoatl was in one of them.
 He offered the Spaniards food and asked for forgiveness because of the problems that occurred during their mission.
 He claimed that he understood he did the wrong thing by sending them to invade a peaceful town.
 Cortés accepted the apology and there they slept.
 The following morning they came back to the city.

 Francisco López de Gómara mentions a different version of the story.
-Gómara claims that as Cortés began to approach the city of Tizapancinca, many Mexica soldiers came out believing they would only fight the Totonacs, but upon seeing the Spaniards approaching, they began to run away back to their fortress, and after Cortés failed to take them out, he entered into the town by force, and as the forces from Spain and Cempoala were entering into the town, Cortés ordered that no civilians or innocents shall be killed.
-The forces of the town quickly surrendered and the Mexica were expelled from the place, which made the Spanish reputation even higher.
+Gómara claims that as Cortés began to approach the city of Tizapancinca, many Aztec soldiers came out believing they would only fight the Totonacs, but upon seeing the Spaniards approaching, they began to run away back to their fortress, and after Cortés failed to take them out, he entered into the town by force, and as the forces from Spain and Cempoala were entering into the town, Cortés ordered that no civilians or innocents shall be killed.
+The forces of the town quickly surrendered and the Aztecs were expelled from the place, which made the Spanish reputation even higher.
 After their victory, Cortés went back to Villa Rica de la Vera cruz, where he celebrated his victory.

 Díaz del Castillo denies such a battle taking place, openly criticizing Gómara's writings in his book:

 That [story] of Cingapacinga [sic] was the first entrance that Cortés made into New Spain, and it was not like the Chronicler Gómara said.
 [He said] that we killed and captured thousands of men in Cingapacinga.
 And look, the curious ones who are reading this, as well written as his chronicle is, not everything that he writes happened as he said it did.